famesjranko/network-monitoring-dashboard/README.md

 # then open .env and set values as needed
 ```

-The included `docker-compose.yml` already wires everything up using `.env` and persists the SQLite database via a volume:
+The included `docker-compose.yml` wires everything up using `.env` and persists both logs and the SQLite database via volumes.
+Redis is optional.

 ```yaml
 services: